-This updated breeding strategy will follow forest industry's demand to produce high-quality sawn timber and appearance products and high-quality paper (solid wood and pulp-chip).
-The breeding population will be managed as a single population with a 'rolling front strategy' using forward selection based on the estimation of individual tree breeding values (BLUP).
+This updated breeding strategy continues to follow forest industry's demand to produce highquality sawn timber and appearance products and high-quality paper (solid wood and pulp-chip).
+The new breeding population will be managed as a single population with a 'rolling front strategy' using forward selection based on the estimation of individual tree breeding values (BLUP).
 A new breeding archive should be established by selecting 100 to 150 families to form the next generation's parents.
 The best families are recommended to be determined by ranking the families based on their estimated breeding values (progenies) and then selecting the best individuals based on their own estimated tree breeding values.
 Selecting an adequate number of families will ensure that genetic diversity is maintained and enabling genetic progress continues in the breeding programme.

 The next selections should be conducted across the three latest progeny trials at Keens Block, Fortification Road and Howdens Block.
-Genotype by environment interaction was not significant across Keens Block and Fortification Road, except for volume.
-However, this should be explored, including Howdens Block, when the data is available.
-In case of no G x E across these sites, within-site selection can be undertaken.
-Otherwise, genetic correlations across sites should be accommodated into genetic model considering tree performances of similar genetic background as genetically different traits when exposed to different environments or site conditions.
+Genotype by environment (G x E) interaction was not significant across Keens Block and Fortification Road, except for volume.
+However, this should be explored, including Howdens Block, for which data was collected in 2019.
+In the case of no G x E across these sites, among-site selection can be undertaken.
+Otherwise, consideration should be given to models where tree performances of similar genetic background are considered as genetically different traits when exposed to different environments or site conditions.
+Selections within sites should also be considered in this latter case.
+Selections with consistent performance among sites will be preferred.

-Selections will be carried out by taking forward the best individuals within the best families and at minimum, covering 50% of the families from each origin (seed-orchard).
+Selections will be carried out by taking forward the best individuals within the best families and at minimum, involving at least 50% of the families from each origin (seed-orchard).
 Breeding objectives at the progeny trials will be emphasized as following:

-- 1) Keens Block: wood quality (all traits), volume, form - 2) Fortification Road: wood density, volume, form - 3) Howdens Block: volume, form, adaptability
+- 1. Keens Block: wood quality (all traits), volume, form, - 2.
+Fortification Road: wood density, volume, form, predicted wood quality, using cores and NIR based models - 3.
+Howdens Block: volume, form, adaptability (increased tolerance to Paropsis)

-Forward-selected material from the breeding archive and production seed-orchards will be tested for breeding objectives at progeny trials when the seed is available.
-As stated earlier, 2 to 3 progeny trials will be planted to test the stability of tree performance in different environments.
-Trials should contain a set of the same families, at minimum 20 % of the same families but preferably much more, to have genetic connectivity between the sites accounting for genotype by environment interaction.
-Testing G x E is essential for new breeding objectives since this knowledge is not available currently in the breeding programme.
+Forward-selected material from the breeding archives and production seed-orchards will be tested in progeny trials when the seed is available.
+As stated earlier, two to three progeny trials will be planted to test the stability of tree performance in different environments.
+Trials should contain a set of the same families, at least 20-30 % but preferably much more, to ensure good genetic connectivity between the sites.
+This ensures we can test for genotype by environment interaction as well as the future identification of environmentally stable genotypes/families.
+Testing G x E will be essential for new breeding traits (especially wood properties) since this knowledge is not widely available currently in the breeding programme.
 However, no significant predicted G x E was found for E. nitens wood properties in Australia (Hamilton et al. 2009).

 Developing cost-effective options to measure wood quality is necessary to address through research in the future.
-Use of NIR (Near Infrared Spectroscopy) to phenotype trees may offer a cost-effective and non-destructive option to maintain progressing in breeding for solid wood properties, i.e. shrinkage, collapse and internal checking.
+An NIR (Near Infrared Spectroscopy) model to phenotype trees will be developed in 2020 and may offer a cost-effective and non-destructive option to maintain progressing in breeding for solid wood properties, i.e. shrinkage, collapse and internal checking.
 If non-destructive methods to measure wood quality do not prove to be reliable for breeding objectives, indirect selection for traits important to solid wood production should be sought after.

 Figure 2.
-New production seed-orchards established at South Wood Export in 2015 targeting for improved solid wood properties.
+New production seed-orchards established at Clarkes Forest (South Wood Export) in 2015 targeting for improved solid wood properties.